 It’s hard to think of a garment that evokes rugged masculinity the way leather jackets do.
 They’re a timeless staple known for their variety of famous silhouettes, and while they originally started out as bulkier forms of outerwear, leather jackets have evolved to take on many different forms as time has progressed.
 Due to their weight and distinct look, many men steer clear of leather jackets as they often require a good amount of confidence to wear.

 With that said, we believe that every man should have a leather jacket in their wardrobe, which is why we’ve come up with this guide to the best leather jackets for men.
 These stunningly stylish garments age like a fine wine and deserve to live in your main rotation, not in your sartorial periphery.
-To celebrate one of our favorite garments, we have curated a list of 15 of our favorite leather jackets currently on the market.
+To celebrate one of our favorite garments, we have curated a list of our favorite leather jackets currently on the market.
 All of these jackets are stylish and rugged statement pieces that turn heads and command respect, which is why we’re ecstatic to show them to you.

 Levi’s Faux Leather Sherpa Aviator Bomber Jacket

 It’s no secret that leather jackets can be mind-bogglingly expensive due to their materials and craftsmanship.
 Levi’s has found a way to create a handsome faux-leather aviator bomber jacket with a rugged silhouette and a solid amount of versatility.
 Sure, it’s not real leather, but it’s still a well-made jacket with the same timeless aesthetic.
 It features two chest pockets with snap closures, two lower welt pockets, and an interior pocket for extra secure storage.
 Even better, it sports a sherpa-lined interior and collar for both added insulation and visual and textural contrast.
 Just because this jacket is well-priced doesn’t mean it’s cheap quality.

 Overland Memphis Lambskin Leather Bomber Moto Jacket